kabk/go-theses-17-manus-nijhoff/writings/parts/quotes.md

+##Silvio Lorussio, _A Work Ethic Dystopia_

+Precarity is hidden and disguised.
+It’s not a label people use to define themselves.
+While in the Netherlands "the precariat" is mostly an academic term, in Italy the term is constantly used by news media with a not-so-veiled negative emphasis.
+You don’t hear people say "I’m a proud member of the precariat".
+In order to tackle precarity, openness and social cohesion are necessary.

+We need to take advantage of wit, irony and sarcarm to recombine our collective understanding of precarious conditions.
+This is what the entreprecariat should be about.
+Nick Srnicek and Alex Williams maintain that "changing the cultural consensus about the work ethic will mean taking actions at an everyday level, translating these medium-term goals into slogans, memes and chants."
+The entreprecariat must produce its own slogan, memes and chants.

+A novel series of tactics needs to be developed, but the fundamental mission is one: to construct solidarity under externalized precarity in order to reclaim agency.
+An ironically-detached, self-reflexive entrepreneurialism can help.

 ##Bruce Sterling, _Patently untrue: fleshy defibrillators and synchronised baseball are changing the future_

 Design fictions are fakes of a theatrical sort, but they're not wicked frauds or hoaxes intended to rob or fool people.
 A design fiction is a creative act that puts the viewer into a different conceptual space -- for a while.
 Then it lets him go.
 Design fiction has an audience, not victims.